IT security in hybrid working models

 Unsecured environments

-Carelessness of the employees
+Carelessness on the part of employees

 Modern mobile devices for employees

-laptops, smartphones & tablets.
+laptops, smartphones & tablets

 Encrypted data transmission